The Alliance Kicks Off 2021-2022 Linked Learning Fellows Program

 - Engage with the Alliance in at least one strategic conversation with policymakers, community and industry partners, higher education leaders, and other key stakeholders to advance Linked Learning policy priorities.

-Applications are due Friday, September 16, 2021.
+Applications are due Monday, September 27, 2021.
 To apply, please visit the Linked Learning Fellows Application to complete a short application form.
-After completing the application form, the Linked Learning Alliance and Linked Learning District Directors will set up a short interview with interested applicants.
+After completing the application form, the Linked Learning Alliance will set up a short interview with interested applicants.
 Linked Learning Fellows will be selected by mid-October and begin convening in November 2021.